irinaverse/IrinaScience/README.md

 Why does the Alphabet of Life has 4 letters and 200 billion parameters?, looking for answers in "The Alphabet of Life".

-## In fact...
-...a Data Scientist deals, indeed, with metaphysics.
+## A Data Scientist deals, indeed, with metaphysics.
 We make the unseen, seen.